csqr/chetanchawla.com/content/post/caveat-lector/index.md

 tags:
 - Biases

-title: Caveat Lector: The Bias Checklist
+title: Caveat Lector -  The Bias Checklist
 ---

 I have been a heavy consumer of blogs (mainly business and technology) for over a decade and recently began to think that I should turn my attention to producing.
 When I decided to write this blog, a few things about blogging (medium of expression both liberates and lassos you) stood out: